Last Updated On:

 Along with helping other users, customer reviews also help you understand what they like or don’t like about a product.
 This can be used as a huge opportunity to improve customer experience.

 Even if the review is bad, you don’t have to worry too much about it.
 A healthy ratio of positive and negative reviews helps customers believe that they are genuine.
-However, too many bad reviews is a red flag.
+However, too many bad reviews are a red flag.

 When a customer leaves a negative review, it is your duty to reach out to them to solve their problem.
 Listen to them, ask questions, and help them with what they really need.